mikecali/es_hunting_rouge_alerts/README.md

 - **Schedule:** 5 minutes
 - **Exclude previous runs:** checked

-Wait 5 minutes, trigger the Watcher manually, then verify Test 1 and 2 appear in `rogue-alert-detections` and Test 3 does not.
+Wait 5 minutes, trigger the Watcher manually, then verify Test 1 and 2 appear in `rogue-alert-detections`.

-> **Note:** In practice, even a narrow-window rule can appear if the underlying index is large enough.
-Duration is an honest signal — if it's slow, it's consuming resources.
+> **Note:** Test 3 may still appear if the underlying `logs-*` index is large — even a narrow window over a large dataset can exceed 1 second.
+This is correct detection behaviour, not a false positive.
+Duration is an honest signal: if the query is slow, it is consuming resources.

 ---